Depth lower bounds in Stabbing Planes for combinatorial principles: The antichain method

 \begin{proof} Let $S := \sum_{i = 1}^{n} x_i$ (so we have $S \geq 2$).
 We fix some $i \in [n]$ and sum $x_i + x_j \leq 1$ over all $j \in [n] \setminus \{i\}$ to find $S + (n - 2) x_i \leq n - 1$.
 We add this to $- S \leq - 2$ to get

 which becomes $x_i \leq 0$ after a single cut.
 We do this for every $i$ and find $S \leq 0$ - a contradiction when combined with the axiom $S \geq 2$. \end{proof}

-It is easy to see that $\SPHP_n$ has depth $O(\log n)$ proofs in $\SP$, either by a direct proof or appealing to the polynomial size proofs in $\CP$ of the $\PHP^m_n$ (\cite{CookCoullardTuran}) and then using the Theorem 4.4 in \cite{DBLP:conf/innovations/BeameFIKPPR18} informally stating that ``$\CP$ proofs can be balanced in $\SP$''. \begin{corollary} The $\SPHP_n$ has $\SP$ refutations of depth $O(\log n)$. \end{corollary}
+It is easy to see that $\SPHP_n$ has depth $O(\log n)$ proofs in $\SP$, either by a direct proof or appealing to the polynomial size proofs in $\CP$ of the $\PHP^m_n$ (\cite{CookCoullardTuran}) and then using the Theorem 4.4 in \cite{DBLP:conf/innovations/BeameFIKPPR18} informally stating that ``$\CP$ proofs can be balanced in $\SP$''. \begin{cor} The $\SPHP_n$ has $\SP$ refutations of depth $O(\log n)$. \end{cor}

 We will prove that this bound is tight.